philippe-guerit/claude-desktop-memory-bank/doc/mcp-design.md

 - **Technical Context Resource**: Offers technical context about the project
 - **Active Context Resource**: Delivers the current working context
 - **Progress Resource**: Shows what's been done and what's still to be completed
+- **All Context Resource**: Provides a comprehensive view of all context

 ```mermaid
 flowchart LR